The Basics of Electronic Trading

 Consider Tax Implications

 Buying securities usually doesn’t invoke any tax liability.
-Selling for a gain often requires an investor to pay capital gains tax, while selling for a loss could result in a capital loss, which investors can sometimes use to reduce their taxable income.
+But selling does generate a taxable event.
+Selling at a gain often requires an investor to pay capital gains tax, while selling at a loss could result in a capital loss, which investors can sometimes use to reduce their taxable income.

 The Takeaway